jeffwang1001/jeffwang1001.github.io/research.md

 ## Research Associate

 During my two years of postbac research training, I worked as a research associate/lab manager in the Kosuri Lab at UCLA.
+HEre